GSejas/markdown-toolbar/docs/architecture/overview.md

 ## Executive Summary

-The Markdown Toolbar Extension is a comprehensive VS Code extension that provides context-aware markdown formatting tools through an intelligent status bar interface.
+The Markdown Extended Toolbar Extension is a comprehensive VS Code extension that provides context-aware markdown formatting tools through an intelligent status bar interface.
 The system follows a modular, layered architecture with clear separation of concerns, dependency injection for testability, and graceful degradation when external extensions are unavailable.

 ## 🎯 System Purpose